ZooTools/email-spell-checker/README.md

 if (suggestedEmail) {
   // DEV: Handle the suggestion.
-  // E.g: tell the user their email is wrong and offer to apply your suggestion
+  // E.g: tell the user their email is wrong and offer to apply your suggestion.

   console.log(suggestedEmail);
   // {